 Once the Lent season rolled around I decided I wanted to reevaluate this time lost, and I wanted to fast from social media completely.

 No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained.Hebrews 12:11

 Does Social Media impact your thoughts each day?
 How much time do you spend browsing?
 Does this time honor God or take your heart in another direction?

 *Side note: Something that is beneficial to me, may not be to you.
 Or something that I feel convicted by, you may not.
 These are very personal things that God can put on your heart and direct you to change in your life as you seek His will.

 Maybe for you it’s not social media, but maybe time wasted on something else, something taking your energy, or something controlling your thoughts.

 How can you tell if you should fast from something?
 Do a self check!

 One way to do a heart/mind check is to fast from certain things that are influencing your life or taking time away from your priorities.
 What do you have on your priority list each day?

 For a lot of us it’s a mix of quiet time, fitness, quality time with family, and serving others.
 Are you able to accomplish your list of priorities?

-ALSO READ: Healthy Family Lifestyle– Simple tips for improving your family food and home health choices.
+ALSO READ: 5 Health Tips for Christian Moms – Simple tips for improving your food and home health choices.